The Bachelorette Recap Colton Exposed, Tia Booth

 The final date is our football occasion, a spectacle that gets way more into the football than previous seasons have done.
 The Bachelorette incorporates sports a lot, but it’s rare that the show features an actual game.
 Clay scores a touchdown in this!
 There’s some brewing excitement about the outcome of the game!
 The navy team almost loses, but they don’t!
 Of course, the downside is that someone does get hurt.
 Clay hurts his wrist pulling off a touchdown, and all the men seem upset about it.

 “We wanted to see Clay be healthy,” Leo tells the camera, looking pained.
 “This guy is a world-class athlete.
 We don’t want to see him get hurt.”
 It’s all fun and games until an NFL career is on the line.
 Later, Clay remarks, “Got hurt playing football on the Bachelorette, that’s pretty funny.”
 Monday night, Clay thanked his fans on Twitter for their support for the show.
 His wrist, he added, is fine after a few months of rehab.
-He'll be playing again this season!
+Ideally, he'll be playing again this coming September.

 Advertisement